Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

   * Access the named shape
   * Update this naming

 Selector places a new named shape with evolution SELECTED to the given label.
-By the given context shape (main shape, which contains a selected sub-shape), its evolution and naming structure the selector creates a «name» of the selected shape – unique description how to find a selected topology.
+By the given context shape (main shape, which contains a selected sub-shape), its evolution and naming structure the selector creates a "name" of the selected shape – unique description how to find a selected topology.

 After any modification of a context shape and updating of the corresponding naming structure, you must call the TNaming_Selector::Solve method.
 If the naming structure is right, then the selector automatically updates the selected shape in the corresponding named shape, else it fails.